eudoxia0/eudoxia0.github.io/article/_posts/2023-07-24-you-need-more-constraints.md

    converting the results of an SQL query involving joins into an object in the programming language of the API server.

 In general you should enforce every invariant you can tractably enforce.

-Most of these you can come up with while designing the database.

-Following a checklist (such as this post) can help.
+Most of these you can come up with while designing the database, and ollowing a checklist (such as this post) can help.
 Some of them you will only come up with after the fact, looking at the data, and often wonder why you didn't think of them.

-In either case, adding a constraint is not terribly time consuming.

-It's just a matter of creating a migration and writing the DDL.
+In either case, adding a constraint is not too time consuming, it's just a matter of creating a migration and writing the DDL.
 The only tedious part is the verbosity of SQL, but GitHub Copilot is really good at this.
 You can write a comment explaining what you want and it usually gets the constraint right.

-You should start with the strictest possible data model.

-Because it's trivial to go from strict to lax: you just drop the constraints.
-But it is very, very hard to go from lax to strict, often it involves days or weeks or months of planning and data migrations.
+You should start with the strictest possible data model, because it's trivial to go from strict to lax: you just drop the constraints.
+But it is very, very hard to go from lax to strict, often it involves days or weeks or months of planning and schema migrations and data migrations.

 # Defense in Depth {#depth}